Ada-Developers-Academy/core-unit-1/intro-to-git/commits.md

 | Vocab | Definition | Synonyms | How to Use in a Sentence |
 | ----- | ---------- | -------- | ------------------------ |

-Code Change
+- Code Change
+- Diff
-Commit
+- Commit
-Local Changes Area
+- Local Changes Area
-Staging Area
+- Staging Area
-Untracked Area
+- Untracked Area
-Tracking
+- Tracking
-vim
+- vim

 ## Format